stone-payments/blah/README.md

         gcloud auth application-default login

-### When running on App Engine or Compute Engine, credentials are already
+### When running on App Engine or Compute Engine,
-   set-up.
-However, you may need to configure your Compute Engine instance with `additional scopes`_.
+credentials are already set-up.
+However, you may need to configure your Compute Engine instance with additional scopes

 ### You can create a Service Account key file.
 This file can be used to
    authenticate to Google Cloud Platform services from any environment.
 To use